Razem999/Team_Randomizer/README.md

 # Team_Randomizer
-Program randomizing teams in a game
+Program for randomizing teams in a game